grimme-lab/xtb/README.md

 To compile `xtb` from source install Intel Parallel Studio 17 or later, or GCC version 8 or later.

-There are two ways of building XTB.
+There are two ways of building xtb.

 ### Meson
 Using [`meson`](https://mesonbuild.com/) as build system requires you to install a fairly new version like 0.49 or newer.